ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/what-next.md

 ---
 ## Improve your builder skill
-There's many thing to learn at building in bte, you're not even half way through the full builder knowledge here. we suggest reading our document [Builder Guide](../../../guide/builder-guide) to get the detailed infomation of it.
+There's many thing to learn at building in bte, you're not even half way through the full builder knowledge here. we suggest reading our document [Builder Guide](../../../guide/builder-guide) to get the detailed information of it.

 :::info